sebzuddas/sebzuddas.github.io/_posts/2024-07-10-will-ai-ever-take-the-job-of-a-system-architect.md

 ---
 layout: post
 title: Will AI Ever Take the Job of a System Architect?
-description: Exploring how modern AI systems fare in the context of system architecture.
+DEscription: Exploring how modern AI systems fare in the context of system architecture.
 toc: false

 image: